Register/Renew a Boat

 - If the HIN is an improper format, the applicant will be asked to electronically upload or send a picture or pencil tracing of the HIN to DNR for verification and further instruction.

 - If the manufacturer is out of business or will not assist the boat owner, a DNR HIN Inspection is necessary.
-DNR will assign a HIN number during the inspection process and the boat owner is responsible for permanently affixing the HIN to the boat.
+DNR will assign a HIN number after the inspection process and the boat owner is responsible for permanently affixing the HIN to the boat.
 Information on arranging an inspection can be found at http://gadnrle.org/vessel-inspections.

 When a person dies, title to their property, including any vessels they owned, becomes vested in another person(s).
 A formal legal process guides this action.
 Legal documents may be available to show who gained ownership of a vessel from the estate, or who has legal authority, such as an Executor or Administrator of an estate, to dispose of a vessel.